-Air marshals have a big job: aircraft and national transportation security.
+Air Marshal Requirements and Education Air marshals have a big job: aircraft and national transportation security.

 Interested in becoming a federal air marshal?
 You’d better like the aisle seat.